spicybung/DemonFF/README.md

 ## Acknowledgments

 - Special thanks to the Blender community and contributors.
-- Inspired by the Renderware engine and GTA modding community.
+- The GTA modding community.
-- GTA Mods Wiki for being a huge considerate help in figuring things out
+- GTA Mods Wiki for being a huge considerate help in figuring things out.
 - Parik27, Psycrow & many others for their work on DragonFF Blender Add-on, which without would have made this impossible.